 What are the different types of contacts I can make?

 You can mark anyone you meet or invite in Flickr as a contact.
 You can organize your contacts into friends, family, or friends and family.

 The different types of contacts let you choose who sees what in your photostream.
 When you upload photos you can choose to have them be viewable to everyone, or just people you have marked as friends and/or family.

 Is there a limit on the number of contacts I can have?

-There is a limit of 3,000 non-reciprocal contacts in Flickr.
-This does not affect how many people call you a contact (also known as "reverse contacts") but the number you can add to your own contact list.
+There is a limit of 3,000 non-reciprocal contacts you can follow in Flickr.
+This does not affect how many people follow you (also known as "reverse contacts") but the number you can follow.

 How do I invite my friends into Flickr?